LuisFalva/ophelia/index.md

 only showing top 5 rows
 ```

-You also can lag more than one column at the same time, you just need to add a list with string column names:
+You may also lag more than one column at a time by simply adding a list with string column names:
 ```python
 >>> dic_to_df.pctChange(partition_by="Product", order_by="Year", pct_cols=["Year", "Revenue"]).na.fill(0).show(5, False)